ericzhengz/ericzhengz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 My name is **Zheng Zhang**(张政), an undergraduate student in Foundations of Mathematical Science at [Dalian University of Technology](https://www.dlut.edu.cn/).
-My research currently centers on Continual Learning and Brain-Inspired AI.
-I have previously worked on image insertion and harmonization, image recognition, and AI for Science.
+My research interests include machine learning and its applications in computer vision, currently focusing on Continual Learning and Brain-Inspired AI.
+I have previously worked on image insertion & harmonization, image recognition, and AI for Science.

 A data-driven personal website